Imran hints at strong candidate for Punjab CM

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-Imran said this during a high-level meeting of the PTI on Saturday.
-A strategy was hammered out for the formation of the government in three provinces - Punjab, Balochistan and Khyber Pakhtunkhwa.
-The PTI chief made it clear that any party to which the masses had given mandate should be given respect and avoid making any forward bloc in any rival political party.
+Imran said this during high-level meeting of the PTI on Saturday.
+A strategy was hammered out for the formation of government in three provinces - Punjab, Balochistan and Khyber Pakhtunkhwa.
+The PTI chief made it clear that any party to which the masses had given mandate should be given respect and avoid making any forward block in any rival political party.

-Imran said this during a high-level meeting of the PTI on Saturday.
-A strategy was hammered out for the formation of the government in three provinces - Punjab, Balochistan and Khyber Pakhtunkhwa.
-The PTI chief made it clear that any party to which the masses had given mandate should be given respect and avoid making any forward bloc in any rival political party.
+Imran said this during high-level meeting of the PTI on Saturday.
+A strategy was hammered out for the formation of government in three provinces - Punjab, Balochistan and Khyber Pakhtunkhwa.
+The PTI chief made it clear that any party to which the masses had given mandate should be given respect and avoid making any forward block in any rival political party.

 Comments